Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Background and Related Work

-A substantial amount of work has been published in the domain of traffic management systems.
+A substantial amount of work has been published in traffic management systems.
 Early pioneering work~\cite{wu2017emergent,vinitsky2018benchmarks} utilizes reinforcement learning based on closed-loop maps.
-Despite the continuous traffic flow, the considered environments are restricted due to their fixed number of vehicles.
+Despite the infinite-horizon traffic flow, the considered environments are restricted due to their fixed set of vehicles.
 Moreover, these works also assume full observability of and perfect communication between the AVs.
 Others adopt MARL to account for partial observability and a variable number of agents~\cite{ha2020leveraging,vinitsky2023optimizing}.
-However, they are restricted to a predefined, limited number of agents~\cite{vinitsky2023optimizing}.
-Although the idea to reroute the released AVs back to the map entrance makes it possible to use continuous traffic input, the flow rate is in turn not able to vary due to the fixed number of AVs.
+However, they are restricted to a predefined set of agents~\cite{vinitsky2023optimizing}.
+Although the idea to reroute the released AVs back to the map entrance makes it possible for infinite-horizon traffic input, the flow rate is not able to vary due to the fixed number of AVs.
 Moreover, agents could exploit the unrealistic model by learning to predict the reappearance of other AVs in the scenario.
-In this paper, we aim to tackle a broad spectrum of challenges in traffic management, including partial observability, continuous traffic dynamics, and a fluctuating number of vehicles.
+In this paper, we aim to tackle a broad spectrum of challenges in traffic management, including partial observability, infinite-horizon traffic dynamics, and a fluctuating number of vehicles.